cgeoga/BesselK.jl/README.md

 You'll see that this repo defines a great deal of specific derivative functions in the files in `./examples` and `./paperscripts`. **This is only because we specifically tested those quantities in the paper**.
 If you're just here to fit a Matern covariance function, then you should **not** be doing that.
-Your code should probably look more like this:
+Your code, at least in the simplest case, should probably look more like this:
 ```julia

 using ForwardDiff, BesselK